 The Regents are in recess during the months of January, April, August and November; however, the President and the Provost and Executive Vice President for Academic Affairs request approval from the Regents to grant interim approval of personnel actions during the months they are in recess to complete staffing needs for the fall or winter terms.
 Actions that receive interim approval during these months shall be reported to the Regent’s at their next formal meeting.

 In order to obtain approval of an academic personnel transaction at the monthly Regents' meeting, the communication and accompanying documents must be submitted to Academic Human Resources for review and approval.
 It is recommended that you submit communications to Academic Human Resources via e-mail or fax before obtaining signatures, since changes may be necessary before the communication can be submitted for Regental approval.
 Due to the limited time involved each month, there are no exceptions to the meeting deadlines stated in this guide.

 All personnel actions must be approved by the Regent's before the effective date of the appointment.
 For example: a faculty member who has been appointed as chair on September 1, must be approved before the effective date of the appointment.
 If this is not possible due to specific circumstances, a late memo addressed to the Provost (Ann Arbor campus only) from the Dean needs to be submitted with the communication explaining why the communication has been submitted to the Regents after the effective date of the appointment.
 However, units/preparers should make every effort to process communications in a timely fashion.

 After obtaining the necessary approvals, the school/college or office initiating the action needs to send the communication to Academic Human Resources for approval.
-After Academic Human Resources has approved the communication you should obtain all required signatures (except for the Provost and Executive Vice President for Academic Affairs [Ann Arbor campus]), and submit the original communication, with one copy, and any other required documentation to Academic Human Resources for processing.
+After Academic Human Resources has approved the communication, you should obtain all required signatures (except for the Provost and Executive Vice President for Academic Affairs [Ann Arbor campus]), and submit the communication in the appropriate Mbox Regents Communication folder for processing.